Updated: November 27, 2023 - 10 min read

 Editor’s note: The following is a guest post by Mailchimp.
 If you’re interested in writing a piece for us, contact [email protected]

-Growth has become one of those buzzwords that floats across Product teams, Marketing teams, and everything in between.
+Growth has become one of those buzzwords that float across Product teams, Marketing teams, and everything in between.
 Sometimes it’s a “mindset.”
 Sometimes it’s a team.
 It can be product-led or marketing-led, sometimes, a bit of both.

 Growth can mean a lot of things to a lot of people, so for our purposes, we’ll just take one view of what that might be.